zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Command-Line-Options.rst

     geth wallet import /path/to/my/etherwallet.json

-Import an EC privatekey into an ethereum account (prompts for password):
+Import an EC privatekey into an expanse account (prompts for password):

 ::